kodethon/Docs/source/courses/overview.rst

     3. Expected answer
     4. Comment

-When a student submits their program for grading, Kodethon will generate a test script based on the problem settings.
+When a student submits their program for grading, Kodethon will **generate a test script** based on the problem settings and test cases.
-For example, if you set standard input to be 'abc' and arguments '1 2 3' then the generated test command will look like:
+For example, if you set standard input to be 'abc' and arguments '1 2 3' for **Test Case 1**, then the generated test command will look like:

 ::